Google’s Family Link app lets parents manage their kids’ devices

-Google's Family Link makes managing kids' phone usage easier for parents.
+Google's Family Link makes managing kids' phone usage easy and it is now available.

 Worried about what your kids are up to on the internet?
 Google’s made an app for that.
-Family Link, a new, free service for Android, lets parents manage the content of their kids’ devices.
+Family Link, a new, free service for Android and iOS, lets parents manage the content of their kids’ devices.

-Family Link, which is launching in limited beta on March 15 ahead of a broader launch this year, lets kids access Google services like Gmail, Maps, Chrome, and Photos.
+Family Link, which is now available publicly after launching in a limited beta earlier this year, lets kids access Google services like Gmail, Maps, Chrome, and Photos.
 But it ties their devices to their parents’ devices, and parents get notifications about virtually everything their kids do.

-If they try to download an app or visit a site, parents receive a notification that they can approve or deny.
+Here’s how it works on Android devices: If kids try to download an app or visit a site, parents receive a notification that they can approve or deny.
 They get detailed analytics of what apps their kids are using, and even a rundown of which services they spend time with.

 Once parents download the Family Link app to the child’s phone and their respective smartphones, they can allow or block access to any app on the child’s device, or limit the amount of time they can spend with a specific service.
-Ratings and information from the Entertainment Software Rating Board (ESRB) and Google’s own internal review board help to indicate the age-appropriateness of apps’ content (Maps is rated “G,” for example).
+Ratings and information from the Entertainment Software Rating Board (ESRB) and Google’s own internal review board help to indicate the age-appropriateness of apps’ content (Maps is rated ‘G,’ for example).

 Family Link includes broader device controls, too, like a feature that limits kids to a certain amount of screen time each day.
 Parents can set “blackout periods” during which kids won’t be able to access their devices (think dinner or bedtime), and a Lock Devices Now option instantly locks a child’s device.

-Note: Update: Added in information about Family Link’s public availability.